bashtage/randomgen/README.md

 While I have no immediate plans to remove anything, after a 1.19 release I will:

 * Remove `Generator` and `RandomState`.
 These duplicate NumPy and will diverge over time.
-  The versions in NumPy are authoritative.
+  The versions in NumPy are authoritative. **Deprecated**
-* Preserve novel methods of `Generator` in a new class, `ExtendedGenerator`.
+* Preserve novel methods of `Generator` in a new class, `ExtendedGenerator`. **Done**
-* Add some distributions that are not supported in NumPy.
+* Add some distributions that are not supported in NumPy. _Ongoing_
-* Remove `MT19937` `PCG64` since these are duplicates of bit generators in NumPy.
-* Add any interesting bit generators I come across.
+* Add any interesting bit generators I come across. _Recent additions include the DXSM and CM-DXSM variants of PCG64 and the LXM generator._

 ## Python 2.7 Support